The remainder of this notice is identical to the notice issued January 10, with the exception of the dates in the summary and timeline sections.

-Printer-friendly PDF version (89kB)
+Printer-friendly PDF version of this page (126kB)

 By offering transportation agencies a collection of best practices, INVEST serves two purposes.
 First, it enables transportation agencies to gauge their performance in adopting sustainability practices.
 Second, and more importantly, it helps agencies identify workable solutions that allow them to further incorporate sustainability into pending planning or project decisions, or to identify potential changes to business processes.
 Many of the best practices presented by INVEST save money as well as improve sustainability.
 For example, items such as quality construction, designing pavement for long life, life cycle concepts, recycled materials, and improved safety can all show overall lower cost as well as benefits to society.